 In fall of 2006, the security in the district worsened and there was fighting ten miles from the school.
-The strong message conveyed by the villagers was that they wanted only boys to attend the school until it was safe for girls to attend -in a separate shift.
+The villagers wanted only boys to attend the school until it was safe for girls to attend.
 We felt the safety of the teachers and students in the village was primary.
-We reinstated the operational funding for the staff and opened the school on October 1, 2006 to 200 boys.
-Temporary repairs to the building roof were made by the village, as requested by A4T.
-We will rebuild the damaged roof and walls in the future.
+We reinstated the funding for the staff and opened the school on October 1, 2006 to 200 boys.
+Temporary repairs to the building roof were made by the village, as requested by A4T until the damaged roof and walls can be repaired.

-We will continue to help the people of Afghanistan and be stronger in the future to meet the many challenges facing our projects.
+We will continue to help the people of Afghanistan and to meet the many challenges facing our projects.
 We will do it for the sake of our students for whom we represent the only hope for a better future.

 In mid 2005, Afghans4Tomorrow finished the construction of the 10-classroom school complex in Shekh Yassin in the Wardak Province.
 The school was named the Ismael Mayar Primary School, after the late Ismael Mayar, an important personality from Wardak, recommended by the villagers.
 This magnificent building was a collaborative effort between A4T, our donors, and the community in Wardak who helped with building some of the school and surrounding wall.
 It took two years to build this school – for 500 + students, in two shifts.

-Enrollment grew from 61 girls on the school’s opening day on October 12, 2005 to 120 a week later, in first to third grades.
-The students were from 6 to 14 years old.
+Enrollment grew from 61 girls on the school’s opening day on October 12, 2005 to 120 a week later.
+The students, from 6 to 14 years old, were in first to third grades.
 After some meetings with community leaders it was decided at the time, that the school would begin as a school for girls, who had little or no education, and a shift for boys would be added in a year or two.